Constrained geometry complex: Applications

 Like Group 4 metallocenes, suitable Group 4 CGCs may be activated for the polymerisation of ethylene and alpha-olefins by reaction with co-catalysts, e.g. methylaluminoxane (MAO), tris(pentafluorophenyl)boranes, and trityl borates.
 The catalytic systems based on CGCs, however, display incorporation of alpha-olefin comonomers to a greater extend than comparable metallocene based systems.
-This superiority of CGCs in copolymerisation reactions is ascribed to (i) a high accessibility of the reactive centre and (ii) a low tendency of the bulk polymer chain to undergo chain transfer reactions.
+This superiority of CGCs in copolymerisation reactions is ascribed to; (i) a high accessibility of the reactive centre, (ii) a low tendency of the bulk polymer chain to undergo chain transfer reactions.
 CGC derived polymers are currently marketed by The Dow Chemical Company as part of their INSITE technology.

 Beyond the use of CGCs for polymerisation reactions, a number of other transformations catalysed by CGCs (both of Group 3 and 4 metals) have been reported from academic laboratories.
-These include the application of CGCs as catalysts for hydrogenation of imines, hydroboration of alkenes, carboalumination of alkenes, hydrosilylation of alkenes, hydroamination/cyclisation of alpha ,omega-aminoalkenes and dimerisation of terminal alkynes.
+These include the application of CGCs as catalysts for hydrogenation of imines, hydroboration of alkenes, carboalumination of alkenes, hydrosilylation of alkenes, hydroamination/cyclisation of alpha, omega-aminoalkenes and dimerisation of terminal alkynes.